 While ovarian cancer is rare, it is the leading cause of death from cancer of the female reproductive system.
-From 2007 to 2016, the number of new cases of ovarian cancer decreased slightly each year.
-There was also a slight decrease in the number of deaths from ovarian cancer each year from 2008 to 2017.
+From the mid-1980s to 2017, the number of new cases of ovarian cancer decreased slightly each year.
+There was also a slight decrease in the number of deaths from ovarian cancer each year from 2009 to 2018.

 Different factors increase or decrease the risk of getting ovarian, fallopian tube, and primary peritoneal cancer.

 Anything that increases your chance of getting a disease is called a risk factor.
 Anything that decreases your chance of getting a disease is called a protective factor.